-Migraitan is an oral medication containing the active ingredient sumatriptan.
-It is used to relieve the symptoms of migraine, including headache, pain, nausea, vomiting and sensitivity to sunlight, and is prescribed where ordinary painkillers have failed to have an effect.
+Migraitan is a medicine that contains the active ingredient sumatriptan.
+It is used to relieve the symptoms of migraine, including headache, pain, nausea, vomiting, and sensitivity to sunlight.
+Migraitan is available as tablets that you swallow with water.

-Migraitan contains the active ingredient sumatriptan, which belongs to a group of medications known as serotonin receptor agonists, or triptans.
-Triptans work by reversing the changes in the brain which lead to migraines; primarily, they work against what is thought to be the main cause of migraines, the widening of blood vessels by the natural substance serotonin.
+Migraitan contains the active ingredient sumatriptan, which belongs to a group of medicines known as serotonin receptor agonists, or triptans.
+Triptans work by increasing the activity of the natural substance serotonin to narrow your blood vessels in your brain to help treat migraines.
 While triptans are neither a preventative nor a cure for migraines, they provide effective and fast relief from symptoms such as pain, nausea, and sensitivity to sunlight.

-Migraitan works best if taken as soon as the symptoms of migraine take hold, and usually begins to work within 30 minutes.
+Migraitan works best if taken as soon as the symptoms of migraine start.
+Migraitan gets to work within 30 minutes.

-Ocular migraines, also known as retinal migraines, include symptoms such as blind spots in the vision, bright or flashing lights, temporary loss of vision, and increased sensitivity to light.
-Generally, it is unusual to treat such symptoms as they don't tend to last for very long.
-Ocular migraines can, however, be accompanied by headache-like symptoms, in which case Migraitan can be used for relief.
+Ocular migraines, also known as retinal migraines, include symptoms such as visual blind spots, bright or flashing lights, temporary loss of vision, and an increased sensitivity to light.
+Generally, these symptoms don't tend to last for very long.
+When ocular migraines are accompanied by headache-like symptoms, Migraitan can be used for relief.